DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 8: The US Wildfire counts per size class in each state (1992 - 2015)

 Comparing the plots for different states in Fig. 2.
 8 shows that the number of wildfires generally decreases as the size of the fire increases.
 However, Alaska does not follow this trend and as shown in Fig. 2.
 8 - 47, the number of wildfires increases as the size of the fire increases from around 100 acres (class D) up to more than 5,000 acres (class G).
+This will be further investigated later.
+Also, the state of DC only experienced small fires within classes A and B (Fig. 2.
+8-6).
 To further understand the wildfire occurrence in different states, the fire cause in each state is investigated in the following.

 <a name="8"></b>
 ##### US wildfires count and size distribution per cause of the wildfire across the country or within each state